From Moments to Models: Graphon-Mixture Learning for Mixup and Contrastive Learning: Additional Experiments.

 To justify our choice of using motifs up to 4 nodes (a 9-dimensional feature vector) in the main experiment, we conduct an ablation study to analyze the effect of the number of motifs on clustering performance.
 We extend the experimental setup from Section~\ref{subsec:synExp} by computing densities for all 30 connected motifs with up to 5 nodes.
 We then iteratively evaluate the clustering accuracy of our methods by using an increasing number of motifs.

 The results for the first 15 motifs are presented in Table~\ref{tab:ablation_motifs_15}.
 A clear trend emerges: accuracy rises sharply with the inclusion of the first few motifs, but then exhibits a long plateau of nearly constant performance.
 This indicates that some motifs are significantly more important for classification than others.
 A particularly notable increase occurs between $k=8$ and $k=9$ motifs in the \emph{Varying} size setting, where accuracy jumps from 80.0\% to 81.4\% and then flatlines.
 This specific jump highlights the discriminative power of the 9th motif (the 4-cycle) and suggests that this initial set of motifs captures the most critical structural differences between the graphon families.
 This study confirms that the initial 9 motifs provide the vast majority of the useful information.
 The minimal performance gain from adding more motifs (from $k=10$ to $k=15$ and beyond) does not justify the increased computational cost.
 This validates our use of the 9-dimensional moment vector in the main paper as an effective and efficient choice.

+We note two regimes in which a truncated motif family can fail to separate components of the mixture.
+First, when distinct graphons agree on all low-order motif densities but differ in higher-order structure, the truncated family becomes uninformative and the family must be extended to motifs of size $\geq5$.
+Second, in the small-graph regime, sampling noise in the motif estimates (Theorem~\ref{thm:moment}) can dominate the inter-graphon signal and obscure separation even when the family is in principle sufficient (see Appendix~\ref{app:small-graph} and Appendix~\ref{app:scope_limit}.4).